Namadgi/biometry-flutter/README.md

 ## Features

-- **Biometric Authentication**: Easily authenticate users with biometric data such as voice and face recognition.
+- **Biometric Authentication**: Authenticate users with biometric data such as voice and face recognition.
 - **Video Processing**: Upload and process video files for biometric verification.
 - **API Integration**: Seamlessly integrate with the Biometry API using a clean and straightforward Dart interface.